xpqz/documentation/programmers-guide/docs/threads/threads/globals-and-the-order-of-execution.md

                FOO[4] → DO_SOMETHING_ELSE[1]
 ```

 This is because APL may switch from one thread to another between any two lines in a defined function.
 In practice, because APL gives each thread a significant time-slice, it is likely to execute many lines, maybe even hundreds of lines, in one thread before switching to another.
-However, you must not rely on this; thread-switching may occur at any time between lines in a defined function.
+However, you must not rely on this; **thread-switching may occur at any time between lines in a defined function**.

 Secondly, consider the possibility that APL switches from the `FOO` thread to the `GOO` thread after `FOO[1]`.
 If this happens, the value of `SEMI_GLOBAL` passed to `DO_SOMETHING` will be 1 and not 0.
 Here is another source of error.